Winter Iceland Delights

-Day 3: Thingvellier National Park > Gullfoss The day starts with a drive to the UNESCO site Thingvellir National Park.
+Day 3: Thingvellir National Park > Gullfoss > Geysir The day starts with a drive to the UNESCO site Thingvellir National Park.
+Head through scenic farmlands to Gullfoss, one of the most famous waterfalls in Iceland.
 You then continue to the Geysir geothermal area in South Iceland near Laugarvatn Lake.
 You will experience the geothermal energy first hand and try geothermal baked bread!
 The day continues with a visit to the biggest geyser, Geysir.
 All geysers in the world owe their name to it.
-The best attraction today is the active Strokkur, which shoots a column of water up to 30 metres (98 ft.) into the air every few minutes.
-You end the day by seeing Gullfoss, one of the most famous waterfalls in Iceland.
+The best attraction today is the active Strokkur, which shoots a column of water up to 30 metres into the air every few minutes.

-Day 4: Seljalandsfoss > Skogafoss > Eldhraun > Southeastern Iceland Drive along the iconic south shore, visit the LAVA centre, an interactive educational exhibition.
-Stop at two spectacular waterfalls.
-Seljalandsfoss and Skogafoss.
-Pass over Eldhraun, the surreal and vast lava landscapes that were created in one single flow "“ the largest known in history.
+Day 4: Seljalandsfoss > Skogafoss > Eldhraun > Southeastern Iceland Drive along the iconic south shore and visit the LAVA centre, an interactive educational exhibition.
+Stop at two spectacular waterfalls, Seljalandsfoss and Skogafoss.
+Pass over Eldhraun, the surreal and vast lava landscapes that were created in one single flow - the largest known in history.
 You'll start seeing views of glaciers as you head into the southeast Iceland, and the region of Vatnajokull, Europe's largest glacier.

 Day 7: Reykjavik After breakfast we say farewell to Iceland.

-• Guided Coach Tour • Expert local English-speaking guide • 6 nights' Accommodation • Icelandic breakfast daily (except arrival day), 4 dinners • Northern Lights guided hunt on foot one selected evening • Northern Lights hunting kit on day 2 or 3 (use of flashlight, blanket and a hot drink) • Entrance to the Lava Centre and a volcano film at the Lava Centre's Cinema • Geothermal bakery experience at Laugarvatn Fontana Baths • Guided visit to Vatnshellir Lava Cave • Local storyteller visit in Grundarfjordur town
+• Guided Coach Tour • Expert local English-speaking guide • 6 nights' accommodation • Icelandic breakfast daily (except arrival day), 4 dinners • Northern Lights guided hunt on foot one selected evening • Northern Lights hunting kit on day 2 or 3 (use of blanket and headlight) • Blue Lagoon bathing fee, including towel, silica mud mask and one drink • Entrance to the Lava Centre and a volcano film at the Lava Centre's Cinema • Geothermal bakery experience at Laugarvatn Fontana Baths • Guided visit to Vatnshellir Lava Cave • Local storyteller visit in Grundarfjordur town

 Pricing (per person) $NZD